cpvalente/ontime/README.md

 ## Unopinionated

+We want Ontime to be unique by targeting freelancers instead of roles.

+We believe most freelancers work in different fields and we want to give you a tool that you can leverage across your many environments and workflows.

-We are not interested in forcing workflows and have made Ontime, so it is flexible to whichever way you would like to work.
+We are not interested in forcing workflows and have made Ontime so, it is flexible to whichever way you would like to work.

-- [x] If you want just the info screens, there is no need to use the timer!
-- [x] Don't have or care for a schedule?
-    - [x] a single event with no data is enough to use one of the APIs and use a dynamic timer
-    - [x] use the order list to create a set of quick timers by setting the beginning and start times to 00:00 and 00:10 (**BAM**!
-10 minute timer).
-You can quickly recall this with OSC or any of the other available integrations

 ## Rich APIs for workflow integrations